Welcome to Huffman Creek Retreat

 Explore some of the amenities at Huffman.
-The Homestead and Chestnut Lodge both have hot tubs and pool tables.
-Hiking trailheads can be found at the cathedral – there are maps in your welcome book.
+The Homestead and Chestnut Lodge both have pool tables and Homestead has a hot tub.
+Hiking trailheads can be found at the cathedral/dance hall – there are maps in your welcome book.
 There are hammocks and Ferris wheel bucket seats hidden throughout the property.
 See how many you can find before one calls you for a nap.
 And on rainy days, enjoy our wide array of board games in each cabin.

 Evenings at Huffman Creek Retreat:

 It’s time to build a fire.
 Whether you’re cozied up in your cabin or gathered outside, it’s truly a must.
 Be sure that as you build your fire you allow room for oxygen to flow between the logs.
 Remember to start small and build slowly for a safe and enjoyable experience.
 Of course, don’t forget that what goes in the fire stays in the fire and never leave your fire unattended.